|In Memory of|

 15Details from his entry in the Army Register of Soldiers' Effects, 1901-1929 - available on ancestry.com.

 16Hattie Fisher was living at 24 Evelyn Street, Beeston with her daughter Mavis and son-in-law Edward E Deakins and family at the time of the Registration in September 1939.
-Her death appears to have
+Later on, she moved with her daughter

 Return to Top of Page